Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

      Shape is essentially a tuple that gives you an indication of the number of dimensions in an array.

      I also felt it was a good idea to eyeball the dataset using the "head" method to see the first 30 rows of the dataset.
-     Head returns the first n number of rows e.g. head(n = 30).
+     Head returns the first n number of rows e.g. head(n = 30) returns the first 30 rows as seen below.

      <img src="https://image.ibb.co/f1vW4n/Index3.png" alt="Index3" border="0" />

      (Index[3])

 * #7 Next I used the "groupby" method in Python to print out the class distribution i.e. the number of instances (rows) that belong to      each species.
-Groupby basically allows us to group data into buckets by categorical values, in this case Iris species.
+Groupby basically allows us to group data into buckets by categorical values, in this case species of Iris flower.

    <img src="https://image.ibb.co/kX1bN7/Index4.png" alt="Index4" border="0" />

    (Index[4])

-* #8 Next I went on to run and evaluate descriptive summary statistics of the Iris data, and following this I conducted some inferential      analyses on the dataset (See results in the next section).
+* #8 Next I went on to run and evaluate some descriptive summary statistics of the Iris data.
+Following this I conducted some                inferential analyses on the dataset which I considered appropriate (See results in the next section).

 **RESULTS**

 ***Descriptive summary statistics***

-Descriptive statistical analysis was used to establish means, standard deviations, ranges, skewness/kurtosis and a few other important measurements pertaining to iris flower anatomy.
+Descriptive statistical analysis was used to establish the means, standard deviations, ranges, skewness/kurtosis and a few other important measurements pertaining to the Iris flower anatomy.
 Tables (Pandas DataFrames) and figures, i.e. A barplot and histograms were used for graphical representation of descriptive features of the dataset attributes.

 Firstly, I established a summary for each Iris flower attribute by using the "describe" method from the Pandas library.
 This function returns a nice statistical summary of the data including the count, mean, min and max values as well as some upper and lower percentiles.
 For example, looking at the summary output we see that the sepal length mean is highest at 5.84cm while the petal width mean is notably low at 1.19cm.